 All a poet can do today is warn .”

 Each print is 33cm x 50cm, in an edition of 10 using handmade paper from Moulin de Larroque, Couzes, France.
 Each is individual due to the nature of the paper and the printing process.
 This is important as the handmade paper represents human skill and individuality – as every soldier was an individual, loved by their friends and family for being themselves.

 Bells toll, music and voices rise in intensity, you can hear death’s heavy footsteps coming ever closer.

 Shells fall and bombs explode, obliterating men from the earth.
 This print includes words from the birth certificate of my Great-great Uncle, Harry Alfred George Hayter, who died in 1918, aged 19.

 I was thrilled when Dies irae l won the John Purcell Paper Prize at the RE’s National Open Print Competition in London, 2015.

 The height of the battle, flashes of light from explosions capture figures, holding them still for an instant.

 Dies irae lll

 Amidst dissonant bells the Soprano sings, flanked by a towering mass of humanity, as they repeat “Blessed is he who cometh in the name of the Lord”.
-The colours are deliberately sharp and sea-like, representing a sea of tears.

 A while after completing the series, I saw a documentary which included aerial photographs of Ypres and the surrounding area.
 I was stunned by the images: gashes in the landscape, craters, lines of trenches and piles of rubble – as they were also in my sketchbook, drawn in charcoal as I had listened to the music.
 Benjamin Britten had put these images into music, and I had found them.